Contrasting of Neurocrine Biosciences Inc. (NBIX) and MacroGenics Inc. (NASDAQ:MGNX) | New Business Observer

 |13.31%

-For the past year Neurocrine Biosciences Inc.’s stock price has bigger growth than MacroGenics Inc.
+For the past year Neurocrine Biosciences Inc. has stronger performance than MacroGenics Inc.

 Summary

-Neurocrine Biosciences Inc. beats MacroGenics Inc. on 7 of the 9 factors.
+Neurocrine Biosciences Inc. beats on 7 of the 9 factors MacroGenics Inc.

 Neurocrine Biosciences, Inc. discovers and develops pharmaceuticals for the treatment of neurological and endocrine-related diseases and disorders in the United States and internationally.
 The companyÂ’s lead products include INGREZZA (valbenazine), a vesicular monoamine transporter 2 inhibitor (VMAT2) used for the treatment of movement disorders; elagolix, a gonadotropin-releasing hormone (GnRH) antagonist that is in Phase III clinical trials used for womenÂ’s health; and opicapone, a catechol-O-methyltransferase inhibitor, which is in Phase III clinical trials used for in adjunct therapy and preparations of levodopa/DOPA decarboxylase inhibitors for adult patients with ParkinsonÂ’s disease.
 It is also developing NBI-640756 that is in Phase I clinical trials used for the treatment of essential tremor; and NBI-74788, which is in Phase I clinical trials used for the treatment of classic congenital adrenal hyperplasia.
 In addition, the companyÂ’s research programs comprise VMAT2 Inhibitors for movement disorders, bipolar disorders, and schizophrenia; and G Protein-Coupled Receptors and Ion Channels for epilepsy, essential tremor, pain, and other Indications.
 It has collaborations with AbbVie Inc. to develop and commercialize elagolix and GnRH antagonists for womenÂ’s and menÂ’s health; Mitsubishi Tanabe Pharma Corporation to develop and commercialize INGREZZA for movement disorders; and BIAL Â– Portela & Ca, S.A. to develop and commercialize opicapone for the treatment of human diseases and conditions, including ParkinsonÂ’s disease.
 Neurocrine Biosciences, Inc. was founded in 1992 and is headquartered in San Diego, California.